 Donald Trump bragged about America having the cleanest air and water, in the world.
 I don’t know where he got that idea.
 It doesn’t take much research to find out that is far from true.
 With leaking oil pipelines and rigs in the waters surrounding America, and deregulating water safety rules, our water quality is far from the best and cleanest.
 Renewable energy sources would help clean our air and water, but that is not on the Trump Agenda now or in the future.
 Pouring more billions into the military industrial complex is more important for the foreseeable future, under a continued Trump Administration.
 We need to ask ourselves are we willing to sacrifice more young men and women to fight for greed and oil and then ignore them when they come back home?
 You know it will not be the children of these politicians or tycoons that will do any fighting.

-The simple truth is even though staunch Trump supporters feel everything is just fine, the majority of Americans do not.
-For many they question how long we can continue down this erratic path Donald Trump has created for us, especially when suddenly our allies don’t trust us, but dictators have become trustworthy.
+The simple truth is that even though staunch Trump supporters feel everything is just fine, the majority of Americans do not.
+For many, they question how long we can continue down this erratic path Donald Trump has created for us, especially when suddenly our allies don’t trust us, but dictators have become trustworthy.